A snapshot overview of schools in Valencia that are considered (although not necessarily chosen) by English-speaking expat parents.

 British School Alzira

-Adapted National Curriculum for England/IGCSEs/A-Level; ages 3-18; co-ed; day; independent; privately owned; 550 pupils
+Adapted National Curriculum for England / IGCSE / A-Level; ages 3-18; co-ed; day; independent; privately owned; 550 students

 Opened in 1997 as the first of three family run schools, in cities, south of Valencia.
-In the Valley of Aguas Vivas, about one hour's journey by either train or road from Valencia.
-Offering a full British curriculum and Spanish language and cultural studies to over 20 nationalities on a purpose-built campus.
+In the Valley of Aguas Vivas, about one hour's journey by either train or road fromthe centre of the city.
+Offering a full British curriculum and Spanish language and cultural studies to over 20 nationalities, on a purpose-built campus.